gro58/FormulaApplet-H5P/README.md

 ## The H5P part of this project is still in development.
-* Version number of FormulaAppletEditor has been changed from -1.1.x to 0.11.x (semantic versioning)
+* Version number of FormulaAppletEditor has been changed from -1.1.x to 0.11.x to express the development state (semantic versioning).
 # FormulaApplet
 * lets you create math or physics exercises on HTML pages or in Wikis.
 * You can provide an expression as solution, and FormulaApplet checks if your solution is right or wrong.